 Known both as “The Friendly City” and “The Dairy Capital of Canada”, Woodstock combines small-town values with urban conveniences.
 The Oxford County hub is located just off Highway 401, making for an easy commute to Toronto or Kitchener-Waterloo.
 Scores of young families are flocking to Woodstock to escape the noise and hustle of the big city.

 Though it now boasts a population of 40,000, Woodstock has managed to preserve its close-knit, community atmosphere.
-Residents celebrate the town’s country roots with a weekly farmer’s market and annual Dairy Capital Cheese Fest.
+Residents celebrate the town’s country roots with a weekly farmer’s market and the annual Dairy Capital Cheese Fest.
 The city offers dozens of lush parks, and the thriving downtown streets are dotted with trees and gardens.

 Land is set to become a hot commodity in Woodstock, so now is a great time to build a home in this growing city.